taiki45/hs-vm/README.md

 To define function, use `Label func_name`.
 To return to calling point, use `Ret`.

-Currently hs-vm stack machine memory when calls a function.
+hs-vm stacks Local Data Stack when calls a function.
-And when returned from function, hs-vm pops back stacked memory.
+And when returned from function, hs-vm pops back stacked one.
-This behavior, shounds strange, might be removed.